fxsih/NOVA/nova_context.md

 - **Active Branch**: main
 - **Current Focus**: Bug fixes for download feature and Downloads playlist
 - **Last Implemented Features**:
+  - Enhanced search functionality with improved album and artist filtering
+  - Added album and artist sections in search results with visual cards
+  - Implemented artist image support using album art as fallback
+  - Fixed issues with incorrect songs showing in album/artist filters
+  - Added song count indicators for albums and artists
+  - Improved search accuracy with exact and partial matching
+  - Centered filter chips horizontally for better UI layout
   - Fixed bug where downloads wouldn't complete when navigating away from player screen
   - Fixed duplicate "Downloads" entries in library screen
   - Fixed incorrect download status indicators for songs